Larger Quantities, Lower Prices

 Creeping Myrtle – Vinca Minor is a rapidly growing evergreen runner.
 It produces blue, star-like flowers about one-inch in width, which bloom for only one month in the spring.
-Creeping Myrtle gets its name from the ability to creep across the ground at an ever-expanding pace.
+Creeping Myrtle gets its name from the ability to sneak across the ground at an ever-expanding pace.

 Creeping Myrtle is a ground covering plant that makes a beautiful addition to any home.
 Notable for its capacity to take root anywhere that a stem touches ground, this plant continues to grow until the season ends.
 If it is cut back to four inches in early spring new growth will be rapidly stimulated.
-Typically this plant grows from 4 - 8 inches, but many variations can grow from 6 -12 inches in height.
-This vining plant is popular for ground cover since it propagates quickly and is usually drought-tolerant and deer-resistant.
+Typically this plant grows from 4 - 8 inches, but many variations can increase from 6 -12 inches in height.
+This vining plant is famous for ground cover since it propagates quickly and is usually drought-tolerant and deer-resistant.
 It is also planted a lot around trees and shady flower beds.
 Even after it has finished blooming for the year, it stays a lovely green for year-round coverage.

 Creeping Myrtle is an evergreen perennial.